devise-security/devise-security/README.md

 ## Running tests

-Standard tests can be invoked using `rake`, you can run a single test file by adding the argument `TEST=` with the path to the test file you want to
-run: `rake TEST=test/path_to/my_test_file.rb`.

-To run the tests against the
-`mongoid` ORM, use `DEVISE_ORM=mongoid rake` while `mongodb` is running.
+Standard tests can be invoked using `rake`.
+To run the tests against the `mongoid` ORM, use `DEVISE_ORM=mongoid rake` while `mongodb` is running.

 ## Maintenance Policy